paulschick/meteorite-tracker/notes/Nasa-API.md

 And this looks like the picture of the day.
 Anyone can register for one of these keys, and now they have my info :)

+## BIG NOTE

+My api key is in a config file, *which I am pushing to GitHub so that I can get it*.
+The repo is private, if it is to be published for production, or made public, this needs to be put in a file with a new name that is added to the gitignore.